wattsjay/pseudosyntax/README.md

-# PseudoSyntax
+# Pseudocode Syntax

-Pseudocode syntax and templates designed for clear and idiomatic expression.
+Pseudocode syntax and templates designed for clear and idiomatic communication.
+It is inspired by and somewhat based on the reference listed below with the most notable changes made to the case system.

 ## References